ridiculous/maui-bus/README.md

 Documentation
 =========

 Its not what you say, its what you can prove.
-That's why we have automated tests :) I like the RSpec testing framework, so thats what the tests, or "specs," are written in.
+That's why we have automated tests :) I like the RSpec testing framework and have a few JavaScript specs using Capybara.

 Run `rspec . -fs` from the repo root and the output should be something like:

-    SearchController
+    BusRoutesController
-      GET index
+      GET show_map
-        should render index view in map_hybrid layout should not find routes when origin == destination should render partial when request is AJAX should find routes

-    BusRoute
-      Finders
-        should find_between point_a and point_b at current_time
-        should find upcoming stops for a given time (default now) should find next stops for each bus on the route should find the last time for a route
-      Helpers
-        class_name should be the instance's class name full_class_name should be instance and parent class name joined w/ underscore transfer_locations should be unique transfer locations as Array

-    NodeMap
-      Wailuku
-        should find a bus stop using the node map
+        should find the route and load its map

     RegionsController
       GET index
         should show all regions